 Down jacket: I packed an old lower-end Mountain Hardwear puffy for this trip, because I wanted something warmer than my lightweight Ghost Whisperer.
 It kept me warm enough but was fairly heavy and bulky.
 After finishing the CT I upgraded to the Arc’teryx Cerium LT, which has a much better warmth-to-weight ratio, and this is what I would pack for the CT if I had it to do over.

 Rain jacket: Arc’teryx Beta AR.
 This is the burliest of my rain jacket options and I chose it for the Colorado Trail because it’s impenetrable and relatively breathable.
-I love it, but it’s pricey.
+I love it (see my review here) but it’s pricey.
 I recommend my husband’s REI Stormbolt GTX as a more affordable 3 layer GORE-TEX jacket, or even the Marmot PreCip for smaller budgets.

 We got lucky with weather in 2020 and in hindsight I could have brought my lighter Outdoor Research Helium II and been fine.
 In a wet year though I would have been glad for the heavier Beta AR and would probably carry it again for peace of mind.